Radford hosts Teel and Presbyterian - WTOP News

 BOTTOM LINE: Presbyterian visits the Radford Highlanders after Samage Teel scored 23 points in Presbyterian’s 80-70 loss to the Longwood Lancers.

 The Highlanders have gone 6-2 at home.
-Radford is 6-7 against opponents over .500.
+Radford is third in the Big South at limiting opponent scoring, giving up 70.5 points while holding opponents to 42.6% shooting.

 TOP PERFORMERS: Kenyon Giles is scoring 14.7 points per game and averaging 1.8 rebounds for the Highlanders.
 DaQuan Smith is averaging 15.2 points and 3.0 rebounds over the last 10 games for Radford.